 Keep in mind, the meatloaf cooking time will increase if you make a thicker loaf than what’s pictured here.
 It helps to use an instant thermometer (afiiliate link) to check for doneness.

-What type of chicken or turkey to use for Meatloaf
+What type of chicken or turkey to use

 I’ve tried many variations!